MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program-notification.md

 ## What is the user experience?

 The notification will be shown in Word, Excel, PowerPoint, and Outlook apps on devices running Windows for Version 2008 or later of Microsoft 365 Apps for enterprise.
-For your tenant, the notification will begin appearing on the start date indicated in the Message center post sent to you.
+For your organization, the notification will begin appearing on the start date indicated in the Message center post sent to you.

 This notification will be automatically enabled for users in your organization who are in the United States.
 You can choose to [turn off these notifications](#how-to-turn-off-notifications-about-hup) for some or all of your users by using a policy setting.

-> [!TIP]
-> You can use the same policy setting to enable HUP notifications to users in your organization who are not in the United States.
-In that case, you'll set the policy setting to Enabled.
+You can use the same policy setting to enable these notifications for users in your organization who are not in the United States.

 If enabled, users will see one notification total per month across all their apps.
 The notification will be similar to the following screenshot, localized to the language setting of the user’s device.